gluzangi/winansible/README.md

 # Ansible-On-Windows README.md

-winAnsible is an attempt to create a self contained Ansible implementation on Windows.
+winAnsible is an attempt to create a Windows MSI package to an experimental Ansible implementation on Windows.

 ### REQUIREMENTS

 winAnsible uses a number of open source projects to work properly:

 * [MSYS2] - independent rewrite of MSYS, based on modern Cygwin (POSIX compatibility layer) and MinGW-w64 with the aim of better interoperability with native Windows software.
+* [git] - distributed revision control system aimed at speed,data integrity,and support for distributed, non-linear workflows.
 * [pacman] - ported package management system from Archlinux
-* [python and python-pip] - Markdown parser done right.
-Fast and easy to extend.
+* [python and python-pip] - Python programming language and pip in order to install Python packages from PyPI.

 ### Installation